atomicframeworks/xStorage.js/README.md

 Cross-domain localStorage asynchronously<br>

 ## About
+xStorage.js provides an easy interface for cross-domain localStorage utilizing asynchronous Promises.
+When the script is loaded it creates a hidden iFrame with the proxy

 ## Installation
 1. Include the xStorage.js file on the page where you wish to acess cross-domain localStorage.
 No other requirements to start using xStorage.js!
 If you do not feel like hosting your own storage proxy simply use the standard settings. <br>